mlaursen/react-md/packages/theme/README.md

 <td>min-contrast</td>
 <td>Number</td>
 <td>3.1</td>
-<td>The minimum contast that should be applied.
+<td>The minimum contrast that should be applied.
 The min
     contrast for normal text should be 4.5 while large or 14px bold text should be 3.1.
 See the link for contrasts for more information.</td>
 </tr>